 Quite simply, users who mark messages that they’d like to revisit will now “flag” them instead of “star” them.

-According to Instagram, the change is more semiotic than anything else – you “flag” something you’d like to revisit or take note of, rather than adding some kind of value to it with a star.
+According to Instagram, the change is more semiotic than anything else – you “flag” something you’d like to revisit or take note of, rather than adding some value to it with a star.
 Right?

 In my opinion, it may want to use stars for something else.
-What for, is a different story.
-What do you think is behind this subtle change?
+What for, is a totally different story.

 More from Instagram